Codelab-DevFest-2023/codelab-devfest2023-guide/next.js.md

 import Like from '@/components/like/Like';
 import Note from '@/components/note/Note';
 import { Movie } from '@/interfaces/movie.interface';
-import { getMovieDetails, getMovies } from '@/services/movie.service';
 import {
-  GetStaticProps,
-  InferGetServerSidePropsType
+  fetchMovieDetails,
+  fetchPopularMovies,
+} from '@/services/movie.service';
-} from 'next';
+import { GetStaticProps, InferGetServerSidePropsType } from 'next';
 import Head from 'next/head';
 import Image from 'next/image';